Chicago Dogs: 2020

 In 2020, the Dogs competed as one of six league teams in a condensed 60-game season as a result of the COVID-19 pandemic.
 They were originally slated to play home games at Franklin Field (home of the Milwaukee Milkmen) due to capacity restrictions for outdoor events in Illinois.
 However, these restrictions were lifted on June 26 (as the state officially moved into Phase 4 of their reopening plan, allowing for outdoor spectator sports to resume at limited capacity) and thus enabled the Dogs to play all their home games at Impact Field.

 2021

-The Dogs won the East Division with a record of 54–46, clinching their first regular season division title and playoff berth in franchise history.
-The Dogs lost the Divisional series to the Fargo-Moorhead RedHawks.
+The Dogs won the North Division with a 63–37 record, clinching their first regular-season division title and playoff berth.
+They were eliminated by the Fargo-Moorhead RedHawks in the North Division Championship Series.

+2022–2023

+In 2022, the Dogs finished 54–46 and tied for first in the East Division.
+The following year, they finished 56–44 and shared the division lead, then advanced to the Miles Wolff Cup Finals, where they lost to the Kansas City Monarchs.

+2025

+Under manager Matt Passerelle, the Dogs finished 50–49 and placed second in the East Division.
+They swept the Lake Country DockHounds in the Division Series to reach the East Division Championship Series, where the Kane County Cougars won the deciding fifth game, 10–3.